R-LaRoi/this-is-not-a-test-rachel-stroi/choose_your_own/instructions.md

 Estimated time to complete: 1-2 hours.

 ## The Assignment
-Build a webpage (just a singe page is ok, a few would be better).
+Build a webpage (just a single page is ok).

 Come up with some components, a theme, and be ready to explain the features you built and what choices you made.
 Be creative, it doesn't have to be about anything in particular - this is a creative exercise.